vanzonr/rarray/tutorial.md

 ```
 creates an array with 1s in the first row, 2s in the second row
 and 3s in the third row.
 Because the size of the array is determined
-from the nested expression, at least on row must be fully specified.
+from the nested expression, at least one row must be fully specified.

 When using `ra::MISSING::SKIP` instead of `ra::MISSING::REPEAT`, the
 missing elements are not initialized.

 Finally, to undo any initialization, one can remove the data and shape
 from an rarray with the `clear()` method.
 This returns the rarray to
-the state as if it were defined without any arguments.
+the state as if it were newly constructed without any arguments.

 ## Rarray Indexing